spam-depository/dataxchanger/README.md

-The dataXchanger is a proofofconcept implementation to demonstrate an easy way to transfer DICOM-files using an FTP-server and end-to-end encryption.
+The dataXchanger is a proof of concept implementation to demonstrate an easy way to transfer DICOM-files using an FTP-server and end-to-end encryption.
 Unfortunately there is no extensive documentation yet, but you may use the programs help-flag or have a look into the sourcecode.

 dataXchanger is Copyrigth 2013 Kornelius Podranski. dataXchanger is free software: you can redistribute it and/or modify